ucfopen/UDOIT/INSTALL.md

 To configure it fully within your LMS, follow the installation instructions below that apply to you.
 - To install it on Canvas, follow [INSTALL_CANVAS.md](INSTALL_CANVAS.md)
 - or for D2l Brightspace, follow [INSTALL_D2L.md](INSTALL_D2L.md)

+## Encountering Errors
+Please resort to the [wiki page](https://github.com/ucfopen/UDOIT/wiki) for some commonly found errors when setting up UDOIT.